 Top 10 Garage Door Security Tips to Prevent Break-Ins

-- Padlock the throw latch on your garage door when you’re out of town – If you don’t have a manual lock on your garage door, you can use a c-clamp tightened down on each side of the door track to effectively “lock” down the door.
-It’s similar to those small window track locks you can buy for your home interior windows.
+- Lock the garage door when you’re out of town.
+Use a padlock to manually lock the garage door when on vacation.
+You can use a c-clamp tightened down on each side of the door track to effectively “lock” down the door if you don’t have a padlock.